linhaobuaa/IJOC.2022.0155/README.md

 cd scripts
 python run_empirical_data_set.py
 ```
 The script is to conduct 10 independent runs on the empirical data set to obtain the average AUROC with standard deviations and the average AUPRC with standard deviations.
 The experiment is expected to be completed in less than one hour with a maximum cost of 5 GB GPU memory if ran with GPUs on a Linux server.
-The script will output the following results and will also generate a log file that can be found in [results/result_dataset_hp.txt](results/result_dataset_hp.txt).
+The script will output the following results in the console and will also generate a log file that can be found in [results/result_dataset_hp.txt](results/result_dataset_hp.txt).
 ```
 Number of runs:  10 , Mean of AUROC:  0.9410000000000001 , Standard deviations of AUROC:  0.0222885620891075
 Number of runs:  10 , Mean of AUPRC:  0.32327999999999996 , Standard deviations of AUPRC:  0.11616950374345239